ossf/wg-supply-chain-integrity/governance/CHARTER.md

   - iii.
 Publishes annually a statement of how its work lowers adoption friction for a defined maintainer population, and what maintainer-facing documentation exists for it.
   - iv.
 Accepts maintainer feedback routed to it by the WG.

+- d. **Sunset.** For the purposes of this subsection, a Technical Initiative does not meet its obligations in a quarter if it has no current accountable representative (c.i) or did not report to the WG that quarter (c.ii).

+  - i.
+A Technical Initiative that does not meet its obligations for two consecutive quarters is reviewed under Section 4.b.
+  - ii. **Transition.** At adoption of this charter, the chairs give written notice to any Technical Initiative that did not meet its obligations in the preceding quarter.
+For an initiative given notice, the first full quarter after adoption counts as its second consecutive quarter under (i).
-- d. **Sunset.** A Technical Initiative that has not met (c) for two consecutive quarters is reviewed for sunset or transfer under Section 4.b.
-Sunset does not imply any judgement about the project's health outside the WG.
+  - iii.
+A review may conclude that the initiative continues under a remediation plan, transfers to another working group, returns to the OpenSSF TAC as unsponsored, or is archived.
+Sunset does not imply any judgement about the project's health or activity outside the WG.

 ## 4. SC Voting